hdrpano/DJI-KMZ-Injector/README.md

 # DJIKMZInjector

-DJIKMZInjector is a lightweight desktop tool to replace DJI waypoint missions (KMZ) on the DJI RC 2 using either ADB or MTP.
+DJIKMZInjector is a lightweight desktop tool to replace DJI waypoint missions (KMZ) on the DJI RC 2 using MTP.
+You can use ADB for Android devices.

 The tool focuses on reliability, transparency, and predictable behavior across macOS and Windows.
 ![DJI_ADB/MTP](img/MacOS.png)